Find Products & Manufacturers

-Waterproofing Options for Concrete FoundationsStopping water from infiltrating basement walls requires choosing the right waterproofing system and installing it properly
+Waterproofing Options for Concrete FoundationsStopping water from infiltrating basements requires choosing the right waterproofing system and installing it properly

 Other than burning down, probably the worst thing that can happen to a residential structure is a foundation problem.
 The foundation is literally what the house is built on, what keeps the building where it was built, transferring the dead loads and the live loads into the ground.

 The source of the vast majority of foundation problems is water.
 Wet soil beneath a foundation can swell or lose strength.

 Shop for waterproofing products & vapor barriers designed to protect your foundation.